Overview

 Patricia Holdings makes setting up an Unlisted Public Company simple.
 This company type can be ordered online or by completing a manual order form and returning it to us by email.

-An unlisted public company limited by shares (Ltd) is a public company that has not been listed on the stock exchange.
+An unlisted public company limited by shares (Ltd) is a public company that are not listed on the stock exchange.
 An unlisted public company can have unlimited shareholders and can raise capital for any commercial venture.
 This company type is more likely to engage in profit maximising behaviour as their share capital structure makes giving members financial returns easy.

 Each stock exchange has its own listing requirements which a company wishing to be listed must meet.
 Listing on the ASX can be a tricky process so we recommend seeking independent professional advice before proceeding.